Partial Quantifier Elimination: Algorithm

 \subsection{New features of \PQE with respect to \Cdi}

 In this paper, we omit the description of functions of Figure~\ref{fig:hl_descr} that operate identically to those of \Cdi\!\!.
 What these functions do can be understood from the example of Section~\ref{sec:example}.
 If this is not enough, the detailed description of these functions can be found in ~\cite{fmcad13}.
 In this subsection, we focus on the part of \PQE that is different from \Cdi\!\!.
-The code of this part is marked with an asterisk.
+The lines of code of this part are marked with asterisks in Figure~\ref{fig:hl_descr}.
+Lines 14-17 are marked with double asterisks to indicate that they are not present in the first version of this report~\cite{first_version}.

 The main difference between \PQE and \Cdi is that at every node \pnt{q} of the search tree, \PQE maintains a set \prf of PR-clauses. \prf contains all the $X$-clauses of $F$ and some $X$-clauses of $G$ (if any). \PQE terminates its work at node \pnt{q} when all the current PR-clauses are proved redundant (line 5).
 In contrast to \pqe, \Cdi terminates at node \pnt{q}, when \ti{all} $X$-clauses are proved redundant.
 Line 7 is marked because \PQE uses an additional parameter $W$ when recursively calling itself to start the left branch of node \pnt{q}.
 Here $W$ specifies the set of PR-clauses to prove redundant in the left branch.